-I have invented the XStylus, an ergonomic (dumb) stylus for the iPad and received pretty good feedback.
-It is logical to move on to create a smart stylus.
-But what will be my selling point?
-The accidental discovery has made the decision for me, a smart stylus that has all the standard features and a selling price that undercut everyone by at least 50%.
+I like digital drawing, and it would be cool if I can draw on the go.
+I want to develop a smart stylus that has all the standard features and a selling price that undercut everyone by at least 50%.
 (66% less compare to an Apple Pencil)

 The de facto standard of a smart pen is to have the following functions (if not all) :